MicrosoftDocs/memdocs/windows-365/enterprise/introduction-windows-365-frontline.md

 - **All devices**: Turn on the **Model** column to differentiate between Frontline Cloud PCs and others.
 - **All Cloud PCs**: This list can be filtered to show only Frontline Cloud PCs using the **PC type** filter.

-When inactive, Cloud PCs will be in a powered off state.
+When inactive, Cloud PCs are in a powered off state.
 You can confirm the power state of the Cloud PC in **Overview** page for a device.

 For the best user experience, make sure to: